NCC Watch

 The Nicholas-Waller Wedge

 A humble car park dominates the view looking north from Laurier Street.
-The proximity of the Nicholas expressway has resulted in an area that for years has remained hostile to development.
+The proximity of the Nicholas expressway, cutting Sandy Hill off from the canal and the rest of the city, resulted in an area that for decades remained hostile to development.

 South of Laurier, heritage homes beside the Nicholas Expressway, subject to years of dereliction, await an uncertain fate.
 The NCC purchased these properties in the 70s and then left them to rot.